-An Onset MicroRX Station will be deployed at each of the RMN sites (Onset 2021a, U.S. EPA 2016).
-The Onset MicroRX will be oriented facing south for the attached solar panel to receive the maximum amount of sunlight to charge the internal battery.
+An Onset MicroRX Station will be deployed at each of the RMN sites to collect air temperature, precipitation, and barometric pressure (U.S. EPA 2016).
+The Onset MicroRX will be oriented facing south for the attached solar panel to receive the maximum amount of sunlight to charge the internal battery (Onset 2021a).
 Each MicroRX Station will collect data for air temperature using a 12-bit temperature Smart Sensor with solar radiation shield (Onset 2021b), precipitation using a Davis 0.2mm Rain Gauge Smart Sensor (Onset 2020), and barometric pressure using a Smart Barometric Pressure Senor (Onset 2017).
 Measures will be taken for each parameter every 15 minutes (U.S. EPA 2014, 2016).
 Collected data will be uploaded into Onset's HOBOlink cloud platform and accessed through the HOBOlink software (Onset 2021a).